cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - Tag Exclusion
-    - Editor:
-       - Make sure check changes runs at the start for good initial state
-       - Unsaved should always show unsaved indicators - looks like some issues here
-    - Generation:
-       - Skip in the All Tags and All Tag Pages
-       - Skip in the Common Tags tag routine
-       - Still include in the Content Search data tags
- - Gaurd javascript search code against null errors (this would be an error case in the generation but might be worth assuming 'will happen eventually')
+ - Gaurd javascript search code against null errors (this would be an error case in the generation but might be worth assuming 'will happen eventually' - came up with a naming error)
- - Tag Lists in content should link
- - Check style of Tag Pages
- - Use https://github.com/microsoft/Windows.UI.Composition-Win32-Samples/tree/master/dotnet/WPF/ScreenCapture as a basis to look at screen shots and helpers!
+ - Screen shot into all windows - User Control?
  - Look at Sendinblue or other email integration - with RSS dead for many people and a lot of email comments from HikeLemmon seems worth doing something here (maybe just a matter of creating email output to copy and paste at the start? https://github.com/sendinblue/APIv3-csharp-library)
  - Clean up the main window - split out context - consider creating a control?
  - Sorting needs better visual indicators